amazonqa/amazonqa/README.md

 [test](https://drive.google.com/file/d/1A_gaYbyBUOfwi8CQ7d5OO_b91lEvSnwr/view?usp=sharing)

 ## Auxilliary Datasets
-We also provide the scripts to convert our dataset to other question answering dataset formats like squad and ms-marco.
+We also provide the scripts to convert our dataset to other question answering dataset formats like SQuAD and MS MARCO.

 ### Span-based
 The [script](https://github.com/amazonqa/amazonqa/blob/master/src/prepro/convert_squad.sh) converts our dataset to squad format by extracting snippets using different span-heuristics.
 More details regarding this step are mentioned in the section 5.2 Span-based QA model.